 Dopamine and addiction replacement

-Engaging in pleasurable activities, such as having sex or doing drugs, causes the levels of dopamine to rise in the brain.
+Engaging in pleasurable activities causes the levels of dopamine to rise in the brain.
+Activities may be such as having sex or doing drugs.
 Dopamine is a neurotransmitter, which means it helps pass messages between nerve cells.
 Often known as “the happy hormone,” dopamine also causes feelings of happiness.

 Quitting a dopamine-boosting substance or behavior can cause dopamine levels to plummet.
 Low dopamine levels can cause feelings of emptiness and dissatisfaction.
-Naturally, the human brain wants to feel good all of the time, so it seeks out activities that increase dopamine levels.
-Dopamine levels can drop when someone quits smoking, for example, so they may start overeating to boost dopamine levels and regain those good feelings.
+Naturally, the human brain wants to feel good all of the time.
+So, it seeks out activities that increase dopamine levels.
+For example, dopamine levels can drop when someone quits smoking.
+So, they may start overeating to boost dopamine levels and regain those good feelings.

 Signs and Symptoms of Addiction Replacement

 Addiction replacement can be hard to spot, as many people transfer their compulsion to seemingly harmless or even healthy activities.
-Someone might trade smoking for exercising, for example, which seems like a good trade until the person stops eating, working, or engaging in other normal activities so that they can go work out.
+Someone might trade smoking for exercising which seems like a good trade until the person stops eating, working, or engaging in other normal activities so that they can go work out.

 Signs of addiction replacement may include:

-For more information on addiction replacement, or to learn how to stop the cycle of trading one vice for another, consult with the addiction specialists at Milestones Wellness Centers.
+For more information on addiction replacement, or to learn how to stop the cycle of trading one vice for another, consult with the addiction specialists at Milestones Wellness Centers addiction replacement solutions.
 We provide a new way of thinking about addiction and addiction replacement.